MASL — Metadata for Arbitrary Structures & Links

 /

-is the default path that is loaded if the bundle itself is being rendered.
+is the default path that is loaded if the bundle itself gets rendered, e.g. in a browser or other user-agent.
 Implementations MUST only recognise this as the default and MUST NOT automatically decide to pick a given entry (e.g./index.html

 -

-There is no notion of directory.
-If a resource is indicating as sitting at
+No directory: There is no notion of directory.
+If a resource is indicated as sitting at

 /cats/reds/kitsune.jpg